PHxii256/absolute-cinema/README.md

-# 🍿 Absolute Cinema (Movie Ticket Reservation System)
+# 🍿Absolute Cinema (Movie Ticket Reservation System)

 ## ❓ About
 Absolute Cinema is a movie ticket reservation app that allows users to book seats, earn vouchers and loyalty points, and enables theaters to effectively reach out to their customers for announcements and promotions.